-Lakehead University Community Legal Services was founded in 2015, in partnership with Legal Aid Ontario and Lakehead University's Bora Laskin Faculty of Law.
+Lakehead University Community Legal Services is a student legal clinic.
+We were founded in 2015, in partnership with Legal Aid Ontario and Lakehead University's Bora Laskin Faculty of Law.

 One of our main goals at Community Legal Services is to provide a practical clinical education program for our Law Students.
 Second and third year Law Students have the opportunity work in the clinic, under the direct supervision of our experienced staff lawyers (Review Counsel), for academic credit.
 Students have full carriage of files.
 Their work in the clinic allow them to gain valuable experience interviewing clients, drafting legal documents, negotiating with opposing parties, and conducting motions, hearings and trials.